 The texture was light and smooth, but a tad too sweet for me even though the owners confirmed that there was no honey or maple syrup added.

-Opened at 7.30am daily, SHO will be the perfect place for the early coffee cafehoppers.
+Opened from 9am, SHO will be the perfect place for the early coffee cafehoppers.

 336 River Valley Road, #04-02, Singapore 238366